Blink SmartHome Skill and Alexa device compatibility

 The features of this skill are available on Echo Dot, Spot, Show, Tap, Fire TV, Stick, Cube and Fire Tablets as shown in the following table.
 Click here for a table of voice commands.

-Please note that this Alexa Skill is currently only available in the US, Canada, UK, and Germany.
+Please note that the Blink SmartHome Alexa Skill is currently only available in the US, Canada, UK, Germany, France, Italy, and Spain.

-Below is the list of Alexa devices that are currently compatible with the Blink SmartHome skill.
-Depending on the Alexa enabled device you are using, there are variety of commands you can issue to your Blink System.
+Following, is the list of Alexa devices that are currently compatible with the Blink SmartHome skill.
+Some features may only be available on certain devices.

 1st and 2nd Gen